YahooArchive/omid/README.md

 Omid
 =====

 The Omid project provides transactional support for key-value stores using Snapshot Isolation.
-Omid stands for Optimistically transactional Management in Datasources.
+Omid stands for Optimistically transactional Management in Datastores.
 At this stage of the project, HBase is the only supported data-store.

 If you have any question, please take a look to the [Wiki](https://github.com/yahoo/omid/wiki) or contact us at omid-project@googlegroups.com or read [the online archives](https://groups.google.com/forum/?fromgroups=#!forum/omid-project)